 The Greek word for “fellowship” is koinonia, which means “communion,” or “communication.”

 Koinonia is people sharing with one another the things of the kingdom and the things of God.
 In some church circles, the richness of koinonia has been reduced to a lightweight frivolity where a time of fellowship is usually synonymous with nothing more than a time of coffee and doughnuts.
 May it not be so among us!

 1 John 1:3 – “That which we have seen and heard we declare to you, that you also may have fellowship with us; and truly our fellowship is with the Father and with His Son Jesus Christ.”

 First John reminds us that our fellowship, our koinonia, our partnership, what we really share in common, is Jesus Christ.
-That’s what the Apostle John is sharing, and it is our confession is well, if we will receive it and walk in it.
+That’s what the Apostle John is sharing in this verse, and it is our confession is well, if we will receive it and walk in it.
 Our fellowship is with the Father and with His Son.
 The reason that we declare Christ to people and tell what we have seen and heard and known of Him is that they might fellowship with us.
 We say, “Koinonia with us, participate with us.
 Take part together with us in what we have found.”
 What is it that we have found?
-Relationship with the Father and with the Son.
+A relationship with the Father and with the Son.
 In fact, it says truly our fellowship, our koinonia, our partnership, what we partake of together is the Father and the Son.

 The Upper Room

 We meet in an rented space above the Downtown Drugstore in Glenwood Springs.
 There is a sanctuary that seats 60 people, a children’s ministry room and kitchen.
 This setting allows for true fellowship and one another ministry.
 Our fellowship is with the Father and with the Son.
 It is just loving Him and sharing our love relationship and ministering His hope and goodness and grace to each other.
 That is Koinonia.
 So, come Koinonia with us 🙂